42mcmaster/pythonFirstPrograms/python03/python03bTasks.md

 - [ ] Comments explain what the code does
 - [ ] Each task saved as separate file
 - [ ] Tested with different inputs

-## Extension Ideas

-If you finish early, try these modifications:
-- Add input validation (check for negative numbers, etc.)
-- Add more descriptive output messages
-- Combine multiple tasks into one program with a menu